brucou/functional-rose-tree/README.md

 - can deal with large trees : that excludes recursive traversal algorithms in favor of the iterative versions, as on large trees recursive algorithms may lead to a stack overflow
 - basic operations : bfs/dfs/post-order traversal, map/reduce/prune(~filter)/find operations
-- advance operations : find common ancestor, replace, zipper construction
+- advanced operations : find common ancestor, replace, zipper construction
-- optional : tree diff (the general algorithm is easily O(n^3)!)
+- optional : tree diff (the general algorithm is easily O(n^3)!), some, every

 At the current state of the library, only the basic operations are implemented.